Trey Kell

-George Earl "Trey" Kell III (born April 5, 1996) is an American-Syrian professional basketball player for the Toyama Grouses of the Japanese B.League.
+George Earl "Trey" Kell III (born April 5, 1996) is an American-Syrian professional basketball player for the Utsunomiya Brex of the Japanese B.League.
 He has previously played in Canada, Bosnia, Poland and Hong Kong.
 He played college basketball for the San Diego State Aztecs.

 In international competition, he competes for the Syria national basketball team, since obtaining a Syrian passport in 2020.

 Early life

 Kell was born in San Diego, California, and attended St. Augustine High School.
 As a junior, he led St. Augustine to a 29–4 record and a CIF Division III state title.
 He was ranked the No. 13 shooting guard in his class by Scout.com, and the 79th ranked player overall by ESPN.
 On October 1, 2013, Kell verbally committed to San Diego State, picking the Aztecs over offers from Vanderbilt, Gonzaga and Oregon.

 College career

 As a freshman, Kell posted 5.6 points, 2.8 rebounds, and 1.6 assists per game and was named to the Maui Invitational all-tournament team.
 He helped San Diego State reach the NCAA Tournament as freshmen and beat St. John's in the first round.
 Kell averaged 12.6 points, 3.7 rebounds and 1.4 assists per game while starting all 38 games as a sophomore.
 He was named to the First Team All-Mountain West Conference.
 As a junior, Kell was named to the Third Team All-Mountain West Conference.
 He was also named (NABC) All-District 17 Second Team for the second straight season.
 Kell led the Aztecs in points per game (13.2), assists (2.9), steals (1.4) and free-throw percentage (.766) as a junior.

 Kell had an injury-shortened senior season, missing time with an ankle injury suffered in a January 27, 2018, loss to UNLV.
 When he returned, the team went on a nine-game winning streak.
 Kell scored a career-high 28 points in the 82–75 victory over New Mexico for the Mountain West championship to send the team to the NCAA Tournament.
 He was named Mountain West tournament MVP.
 As a senior, he averaged 10.5 points, 4.1 rebounds and 4.1 assists per game.